-Are You In Need of Credit Card Debt Consolidation?
+Need Credit Card Debt Consolidation?

 To learn more about your available debt relief options, take a moment to answer some simple questions to get a free debt relief savings estimate.
 Start here.

-Compare Debt Consolidation with a Debt Consolidation Loan
+How is Debt Consolidation Different from a Debt Consolidation Loan?

-If you are in need of debt relief assistance: Get a free debt relief analysis and savings estimate from a BBB accredited provider at no obligation.
+If you are in need of debt relief assistance: Get a free debt relief analysis and savings estimate from a BBB-accredited provider at no obligation.